edthedev/edthedev.github.io/resume/index.md

 ## Career

-### November 2019 - Present: Cybersecurity Manager of Software Development Assurance at University of Illinois, Champaign, IL
+### November 2019 - Present: Cybersecurity Manager of Software Development Assurance at the Office of the CIO, University of Illinois, Champaign, IL

 - Supports overall Identity, Privacy and Cybersecurity Objectives.
 - Mentors developers, security engineers, and researchers across campus on vulnerability remediation.
+- Mentored the development teams behind the highest volume community COVID testing response in the United States in 2020.
 - Instigates collaboration between campus faculty, staff and researcher developers and the Cybersecurity team.
-- Created key resources for Open Source procedures at University of Illinois - including a decision tree, product end-of-life language, and vulnerability disclosure.
+- Created key resources for Open Source procedures at University of Illinois - including a decision tree, product end-of-life language, and a vulnerability disclosure program.
-- Established collaboration patterns supporting shared open source tools with the National Center for Supercomputing Applications (NCSA), Splunk, Energy Sciences Network (EsNet), and RokMetro.
-- Manages 4 full time Cybersecurity developers (fully remote team) and student interns.
+- Manages 4 full time Cybersecurity developers (fully remote team) and occassional student interns.
-- Mentors key team leads on their path to becoming managers or architects.
-- Led creation of [shared resources][44] for preventing secret disclosure, Cybersecurity code review, and automated regression testing.
+- Led creation of [shared resources][44] for DevOps Cybersecurity 'good enough practices' to meet campus Information Technology Standards and policies.
 - Co-chair of the Next Generation Infrastructure Strategic Automation Working Group 2020-2022.
-- Mentored the development teams behind the highest volume community COVID testing response in the United States in 2020.
 - Member of the GitHub Enterprise Commitee, and founding member of the GitHub Enterprise Community Interest Group.
 Maintainer of the GitHub Enterprise Campus Community Portal.
-- Member of the Technology Services Architecture Virtual Team.
+- Member of the Office of the CIO Technology Services Architecture Virtual Team.

 [44]: https://answers.uillinois.edu/illinois/search.php?q=cybersecurity+developer&cat=0

 ### August 2018 - November 2019: Assistant Vice President - Software Development at Busey Bank, Champaign, IL

 - Managed remote DevOps team of 9 software developers and 2 automation engineers for Busey Bank and FirsTech Payment processor.
-- Led development secure and PCI compliant FinTech software using C#, jQuery, Git, NuGet, PowerShell, and Azure DevOps.
+- Led development of secure and PCI compliant FinTech software using C#, jQuery, Git, NuGet, PowerShell, and Azure DevOps.
 - Piloted the FirsTech contract solutions line of business - adding half a million new revenue.
 - Mentored developers, security engineers, networking professionals and DevOps team members in how to remediate vulnerabilities.
 - Implemented development team self scanning with Accunetix.
-- Led implementation of Continuous Integration (CI/CD) pipelines on AzureDevOps to improve delivery speed, reliability, security and agility.
-- Led implementation of PowerShell Desired State Config to secure new web servers with less effort and greater reliability.
-- Led the development team to successfully implement ongoing 100% code review.
+- Led the development team to successfully implement ongoing 100% code review - starting from none.
-- Onboarded the FirsTech and Busey infrastructure, networking and database teams to adopt source control and code review in support of infrastructure-as-code implementations.
+- Mentored the FirsTech and Busey infrastructure, networking and database teams to adopt source control and code review in support of infrastructure-as-code implementations.
 - Led requirements gathering and analysis to make build, buy, or open source adoption decisions, leading to roughly $250,000.00 in recurring annual savings.
 - Led successful custom software implementations that added another $1 million new revenue in 2018.